wquiles/aws-cloud-mindmaps/README.md

 Amazon Detective simplifies this process by enabling your security teams to easily investigate and quickly get to the root cause of a finding.
 Amazon Detective can analyze trillions of events from multiple data sources such as Virtual Private Cloud (VPC) Flow Logs, AWS CloudTrail, and Amazon GuardDuty, and automatically creates a unified, interactive view of your resources, users, and the interactions between them over time.
 With this unified view, you can visualize all the details and context in one place to identify the underlying reasons for the findings, drill down into relevant historical activities, and quickly determine the root cause.  [(Link to mindmap version 1.1)](https://www.xmind.net/m/hCBSiH)

+## Amazon Macie
+Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to help you discover, monitor, and protect sensitive data in your AWS environment.

+Macie automates the discovery of sensitive data, such as personally identifiable information (PII) and financial data, to provide you with a better understanding of the data that your organization stores in Amazon Simple Storage Service (Amazon S3).
+Macie also provides you with an inventory of your S3 buckets, and it automatically evaluates and monitors those buckets for security and access control.
+Within minutes, Macie can identify and report overly permissive or unencrypted buckets for your organization.

+If Macie detects sensitive data or potential issues with the security or privacy of your data, it creates detailed findings for you to review and remediate as necessary.
+You can review and analyze these findings directly in Macie, or monitor and process them by using other services, applications, and systems. [(Link to mindmap version 1.06)](https://www.xmind.net/m/BDQYjp)